charmainelwy/catsdogs/README.md

 ## Model fitting
-I am aware that we use image augmentation (rotating, flipping etc) to increase the number of images for the training set to prevent overfitting.
-This splits images into different batches, and each batch will be applied random image transformation on a random selection of images to create many more images.
-I use flow_from_directory method to load images and apply image augmentation.
 The output of these generators will yield batches of 128x128 RGB images, each batch will have 50 samples.
 We will fit the generator to the model with 30 epochs, *validatioin_steps=5001/50=101*, *steps_per_epoch=19999/50 batches=400* .

 ```
 # training generator